parsakhaz/open-impossible-video-generator/README.md

 4. API errors:
    - Verify your API keys are correct
    - Check your Replicate billing status
    - Ensure you're within API usage limits

+5. Video quality issues:
+   - Check the input video format and codec
+   - Ensure FFmpeg is properly installed
+   - Check the log file for any error messages
+   - Temporary files are stored in `temp` directory during processing

 > **Note for ARM64 Windows Users**: If you encounter build errors with moondream package, you can use the Moondream API directly instead:
 > ```bash